Calendar Girls: Development

-Six of the eleven women who were pictured in the original calendar sold the rights to their stories, including Angela Baker, Tricia Stewart, Beryl Bamforth, Lynda Logan, Christine Clancy and Ros Fawcett.
+Six of the eleven women who were pictured in the original calendar sold the rights to their stories: Angela Baker, Tricia Stewart, Beryl Bamforth, Lynda Logan, Christine Clancy and Ros Fawcett.
 Screenwriter Juliette Towhidi first came across the story when she was shown an article in The Guardian, and she straight away took the idea to producer Suzanne Mackie.
 The two of them had been discussing ideas for a female-driven film for a while, and this struck them as the perfect project.
 They travelled up to Yorkshire together to meet the women, and were able to secure life story rights in the face of fierce competition, including from Hollywood.
 Towhidi then worked on multiple drafts of the screenplay, getting to know the women and developing the script over several years.
-In this time the film's working title switched from 'Calendar Girls' to 'Jam and Jerusalem' and back again.
-A first director was attached, but when he dropped out, so Nigel Cole, known for his screen debut Saving Grace starring Brenda Blethyn, was brought on board, quickly followed by screenwriter Tim Firth, who took over writing duties from Towhidi and worked on rewrites of the script up until production.
+In this time the film's working title switched from "Calendar Girls" to "Jam and Jerusalem" and back again.
+A first director was attached, but when he dropped out, Nigel Cole, known for his screen debut Saving Grace starring Brenda Blethyn, was brought on board, quickly followed by screenwriter Tim Firth, who took over writing duties from Towhidi and worked on rewrites of the script up until production.

 Cole approached Julie Walters and Helen Mirren to play the lead roles in the film.
 Both actresses had been aware of the WI calendar backstory.
 Based on Baker, Walters was Cole's first choice to play the "more quiet and sensitive" role of Annie.
 Known for her comedic roles, Walters initially thought Cole had accidentally offered her the wrong part, and although pleased to have been cast against stereotype, she considered the role "a difficult path to trap" while striking a balance between Annie's grief and humorous moments.
 As a result, she was heavily involved in the modification of several scenes.
 Mirren was initially hesitant to sign on to the project because she considered it "too English" and disliked the idea of a "poor woman's Full Monty."
 Upon learning that Walters and other colleagues had signed on, however, she rethought her original decision and accepted the offer.
 Modelled after Stewart, Mirren has described Chris as a "dash in"—character who shared similarities with Stewart but was actually not based on her real persona.
 Anne Reid was also offered a major role in Calendar Girls, but choose to do Roger Michell's The Mother (2003) instead.
 With Calendar Girls being rare for a film to focus on middle-aged women, while not just portraying them as mothers or aunts, Cole experienced difficulties with casting the male roles: "several actors disliked the idea of being subsidiary to women."